gazebosim/gz-transport/docs/services/services.rst

 Running the examples
 ====================

-Open two new terminals and from your ``build/`` directory run the executables.
+Open three new terminals and from your ``build/`` directory run the executables.

 From terminal 1: